mannprerak2/mannprerak2.github.io/content/authors/mannprerak2/_index.md

 # - Visitors
 ---

-I am a pre-final year student at Delhi Technological University, pursuing B.Tech in Computer Engineering.
+I'm a final year B.Tech CS undergrad at Delhi Technological University with a keen interest in Software Engineering and Development.
 I love to make side projects in my spare time.